aws-samples/amazon-location-safety-tracker/README.md

 After you link the tracker resource, it will be assigned an **Active** status.
 Take note of your **Geofence collection** and **Tracker** names.

 ### Mobile Clients – AWS Amplify

-#### Prerequisites

-For this walkthrough, you should have the following prerequisites:

-*	An AWS account
-*	A MacOS operating system
-*	XCode version 11.4 or later
-*	Node.js v12.x or later
-*	npm v5.x or later
-*	git v2.14.1 or later
-*	Cocoapods

 #### Project download and configuration